BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 You should see a bunch of text telling you all about how well our reads mapped to the genome.
 For this example we're getting a low percentage (20-30%) because of how the genome and reads were subset for this exercise.
 The full genome and full read files have a much higher mapping rate (70-80%) than our subset.

 You'll also notice that we have made a bunch of .sam files.
-THis stands for Sequence Alignment Map file.
+This stands for Sequence Alignment Map file.
 Let's use `less` to look at one of these files.

 > ### Exercise
 > Map the untrimmed files to the genome.
 How do the alignments compare?